xiuquan0418/MAT221/summaries.md

 # MAT 221 Calculus I

-Prerequisite: No formal pre-requisites; an understanding of pre-calculus will be assumed. <br>
+Prerequisite: Students planning to take this course must demonstrate a proficiency in pre-calculus, either through the successful completion of a prior course in pre-calculus (such as MAT 103 & MAT 104) or by achieving an adequate score in the Placement Exam I offered by the Mathematics Department.  <br>
-Textbook: James Stewart, Calculus: Early Transcendentals, 8th edition
+Textbook: James Stewart, Calculus: Early Transcendentals, 9th edition

 The course covers the first four chapters in course textbook (Calculus, Early Transcendentals, by Stewart).